 4. Toasting Marshmallows

 What’s a campfire without roasted, toasted, and even burnt marshmallows?
-It sure ain’t fun for your little ones.
 Before you pack up for the big day, be sure you’ve got the big bag of marshmallows all secured.
-Get that campfire list entry on marshmallows checked!
+Get the campfire list entry on marshmallows checked!

 5. Roasting S’mores

-What’s also a campfire without our favorite S’mores?
+The classic never gets old.
+So, it’s great to add our favorite S’mores on the list!
 It’s a favorite traditional campfire treat that we can proudly call our own.
 Your kids will definitely dig this treat they can make themselves.

 6. Lighting Sparklers

 It doesn’t have to be the 4th of July for you and your kids to light up sparklers around the campfire.
 In fact, the setup and timing couldn’t be any perfect with sparklers you can easily lit in the campfire.
-Make sure to get a good shot with your camera of the sparks and lines created by the sparklers.
+Make sure to get a good shot with your camera of the sparks and lines.

 7. Scary Story Time